Damian Clara: International play

-Clara first played internationally at the 2021 IIHF World Championship for Italy, becoming the youngest goaltender to dress at the IIHF World Championship.
-He represented Italy in Division 1B (third level) of the 2022 IIHF World U18 Championship where he played 4 games and had a 2–2 record with a 3.02 goals against average and a .906 save percentage.
-Later in the same season, he played for Italy in Division 2A (fourth level) of the 2022 IIHF World Junior Championship where he played 3 games recording a 2–0 record with a 1.20 goals against average and a .942 save percentage.
-In 2023, he played in three tournaments for Italy; the World U18 Championship, World Juniors and World Championship.
+Clara first played internationally at the 2021 World Championship for Italy, becoming the youngest goaltender to dress at the World Championship.
+He represented Italy in Division 1B (third level) of the 2022 World U18 Championship where he played four games and had a 2–2 record with a 3.02 goals against average and a .906 save percentage.
+Later in the same season, he played for Italy in Division 2A (fourth level) of the 2022 IIHF World Junior Championship where he played three games recording a 2–0 record with a 1.20 goals against average and a .942 save percentage.
+In 2023, he played in three tournaments for Italy; the World U18 Championship, World Junior Championships and World Championship.
 Italy played in Division 1B for the World U18s and World Juniors, and in Division 1A for the World Championship.
 Clara played for Italy in both the 2024 IIHF World Championship Division 1A (second level) and the 2025 IIHF World Championship Division 1A, where Italy was promoted to the top division for the 2026 tournament.

-On June 16, 2025, Clara was one of the first six players selected to represent Italy in men's ice hockey at the 2026 Winter Olympics as the host nation.
+On 16 June 2025, Clara was one of the first six players selected to represent Italy in the 2026 Winter Olympics as the host nation.
+In Italy's opening game against Sweden, Clara made 46 saves before leaving with an injury in the third period of an eventual 5–2 loss.
+Clara played in three more games for the hosts, who were eliminated by Switzerland in the first round of the knockout stage.

+After the Anaheim Ducks were eliminated from the 2026 Stanley Cup playoffs, Clara joined Italy at the 2026 IIHF World Championship.
+Clara made his top-division debut against Czechia on 20 May, where he made 55 saves on 57 shots, holding the Czechs to no goals in the first two periods in an eventual 3–1 loss.